CanonicalLtd/maas-docs/en/nodes-hw-scripts-fields.md

 ## Metadata fields

-Metadata fields tell MAAS when the script should be used, how it should be run, and what information it's gathering.
+Metadata fields tell MAAS when the script should be used, how it should be run, and what information a script is gathering.
 A script can have the following fields:

 - `name`: Corresponds to the script's filename.
 - `title`: Human-friendly descriptive version of name, used within the web UI.